 Based on Debian 11 "Bullseye" environment.

 Vouch Proxy is compatible with many kinds of ID providers, such as GitHub and Google.
-This page will help you work with such providers.
+Please have a look at the official examples for them.

-Okta offers the developer account for testing (free of charge up to 1,000 monthly active users).
+Okta offers the developer account for testing (free of charge for up to 1,000 monthly active users).
 Visit developer.okta.com to start testing with this account.

 The application should be set up according to the blog post.